byrd-laif/soilMakers/thyLaifAlaiyns.md

 # Thy Laif Alaiyns
 ***Cultivating Ecological Literacy***

 *Anna Lamont*
 @bird:matrix.org

 ## *Designing for connection; the healing spirit of Nature.*

-***A Living Legacy - Ecology As Art; curating symbiotic relations hips between Wo-Man, organisms and their environments.***
+***A Living Legacy - Ecology As Art; curating symbiotic relationships between Wo-Man, organisms and their environments.***

 ### *environMental Health; cultivating self reliance, reForming a relationship with Mother Earth.*